Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

   ...
 }
 ```
+You can use the `BulkCreateGroups.ps1` provided in the [App Creation Scripts](./AppCreationScripts/) folder to help test overage scenarios.

 ### Support in ASP.NET OWIN middleware libraries
 The asp.net middleware supports roles populated from claims by specifying the claim in the `RoleClaimType` property of `TokenValidationParameters`.